Maroons: Haiti

-In 1776–1777, a joint French–Spanish expedition ventured into the border regions of the Bahoruco mountains, with the intention of destroying the Maroon settlements there.
-However, the Maroons had been alerted of their coming, and had abandoned their villages and caves, retreating further into the mountainous forests where they could not be found.
+In 1776–1777, a joint French–Spanish expedition ventured into the Bahoruco Mountains, with the intention of destroying the Maroon settlements there.
+However, the Maroons had been alerted of their coming and had abandoned their villages and caves, retreating further into the mountainous forests where they could not be found.
 The detachment eventually returned, unsuccessful and having lost many soldiers to illness and desertion.
 In the years that followed, the Maroons attacked a number of settlements, including Fond-Parisien, for food, weapons, gunpowder and women.
 It was on one of these excursions that one of the Maroon leaders, Kebinda, who had been born in freedom in the mountains, was captured.
 He later died in captivity.

 In 1782, de Saint-Larry decided to offer peace terms to one of the Maroon leaders, Santiago, granting them freedom in return for which they would hunt all further runaways and return them to their owners.
 Eventually, at the end of 1785, terms were agreed, and the more than 100 Maroons under Santiago's command stopped making incursions into French colonial territory.

 Other slave resistance efforts against the French plantation system were more direct.
 One of the most influential Maroons was François Mackandal, a houngan or voodoo priest, who led a six-year rebellion against the white plantation owners in Haiti that preceded the Haitian Revolution.
-Mackandal led a movement to poison the drinking water of the plantation owners in the 1750s.
+French authorities claimed Mackandal led a movement to poison the drinking water of the plantation owners in the 1750s, but contemporary historians debate the authenticity of the claim.
 Boukman declared war on the French plantation owners in 1791, setting off the Haitian Revolution.
 A statue called the Le Nègre Marron or the Nèg Mawon is an iconic bronze bust that was erected in the heart of Port-au-Prince to commemorate the role of Maroons in Haitian independence.